Bearer/bearer/docs/guides/privacy.md

 ## Subject mapping

 Bearer CLI uses "User" as the default data subject.
 To override this, you can copy the [subject_mapping.json](https://github.com/bearer/bearer/blob/main/pkg/classification/db/subject_mapping.json) and customize it to your needs.
 Then, use the `--data-subject-mapping` flag to use your mappings instead.
+This will use your supplied mapping file instead of the default.

 ```bash
 bearer scan . --report privacy --data-subject-mapping /path/to/mappings.json